 These units are pre-tested at the factory with exactly 120 VAC, 60 Hz.
 They are checked and adjusted for firebox tightness, gasket leakage, motor operation and igniter operation.
-The Absolute43 is then factory set at a mid-point adjustment and in most cases will not need any adjustments.
-Check and record the firebox draft before installing venting and after venting is installed (before starting fire).
+The P-Series is then factory set at a mid-point adjustment and in most cases will not need any adjustments.